Exceptional Circumstances: Selective Abortion

 Other Selective Abortion Procedures

-In monochorionic twins (sharing a placenta), using KCL is not possible.
+In monochorionic twins (sharing a placenta), using KCl is not possible.
 When TTTS is threatening to demand the life of both babies, radiofrequency ablation (RFA), bipolar cord coagulation (BCC), or interstitial laser ablation (ILA) are used for selective terminations.

 Selective Abortion Near Me